atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 Question 5 :What is the difference between an Extended Kalman Filter and an Unscented Kalman Filter?
 In what situations would there be larger differences between the two approaches?
 Here the main difference from EKF is that in EKF we take only one point i.e. mean and approximate, but in UKF we take a bunch of points called sigma points and approximate with a fact that more the number of points, more precise our approximation will be!

+In addition to sigma points, these points also have weights, so these are weighted sigma points.we are giving more or less preference to some points to make our approximation better.

 ## Coding
 Question 6 :[Code] Explain the steps behind how an Extended Kalman Filter is implemented.
 Answer : Added the extended kalman filetr impelementation and the commnet are self explaratory.